Manufacturing Audit: What Questions to Ask Overseas Suppliers?

 No matter how eager you are finding a overseas suppliers to make your product, take your enough time, to ask questions, ask for references and supplier audit.

-Even with a good overseas suppliers, there are a lot of issues to deal with, from quality control to labor to intellectual property theft to sluggish shipping to payment disputes.
+Even with a good overseas suppliers audits, there are a lot of issues to deal with, from quality control to labor to intellectual property theft to sluggish shipping to payment disputes.
 There will also be import, customs, and compliance processes.
 All of them have multiple steps and middlemen involved.

 If you follow these steps, you will greatly reduce your chances of being scammed when source products from overseas.
 After get the answers the questions ask to overseas suppliers.
 You will have a subjective feeling — do you want to work with them?
 Do they seem to be a good fit for your needs?
 Or, may be cooperate with a product sourcing company is a alternative.